All-Hands-AI/OpenHands/Development.md

 ### 6. LLM Debugging
 If you encounter any issues with the Language Model (LM) or you're simply curious, you can inspect the actual LLM prompts and responses.
 To do so, export DEBUG=1 in the environment and restart the backend.
-Open Hands will then log the prompts and responses in the logs/llm/CURRENT_DATE directory, allowing you to identify the causes.
+OpenHands will then log the prompts and responses in the logs/llm/CURRENT_DATE directory, allowing you to identify the causes.

 ### 7. Help
 Need assistance or information on available targets and commands?
-The help command provides all the necessary guidance to ensure a smooth experience with Open Hands.
+The help command provides all the necessary guidance to ensure a smooth experience with OpenHands.
 ```bash
 make help
  ```